Summary: Building a home addition with a garage underneath is a great way to save money on a basement garage.

 When you have completed the cost estimate you will have not only the cost of materials (and labor if you decide to sub it out) for the addition, the calculator will have included the cost for a 480 sq ft unfinished basement.

 You can pick and choose items on the cost breakdown that apply to your project.
 Converting the unfinished basement to a garage will cost you a bit more.

-Keep in mind this is a “rough” estimate.
+Keep in mind this is a “rough” estimate for 2018.
 Also keep in mind that cost per sq. ft. is higher for small homes (i.e. additions).

 Good luck, Carl Heldmann

 Caution: If you do put the garage under the addition, be sure you comply with local (as well as national) building codes as regards to fire proofing.
-You will have to at least have “fire stops” between the ceiling joists (floor joists of the addition above) and plan on drywall the ceiling.
+You will have to at least have “fire stops” between the ceiling joists (floor joists of the addition above) and plan on drywalling the garage ceiling.